henriquemoreiraa/henriquemoreiraa/README.md

 Front End Developer
 -------------------

 I've been studying web development for a while.
-Currently, I'm learning Node JS and SQL.
+Currently, I'm learning Node JS, Express and MongoDB.
 I love making things and getting them done.
 I'm excited to share some very cool stuff with you soon!

 * 🌍  I'm based in São Paulo - Brazil